allaisandrea/allaisandrea.github.io/pages/reinforcement_learning/index.md

 It is still necessary to show that the fixed point exists and is unique.

-The action-value recursion relation is proved in a similar way, rewriting the left hand side of the terminal policy identity in terms of the action-value function.
+The action-value recursion relation is proved in a similar way.